mediaurl/mediaurl-js/README.md

 ## Getting started

-In best way to start an own WATCHED addon is by cloning our example repository.
+In best way to create your own WATCHED addon is by cloning our example addon and modify it.

 ### Prerequisites